Chelsea F.C.

-At international level, Chelsea won their first European trophy in 1971, lifting the Cup Winners' Cup, which they won again in 1998.
-They went on to win their first UEFA Champions League title in 2012 and repeated the feat in 2021.
-Chelsea have won the UEFA Europa League twice, in 2013 and 2019.
-After winning the UEFA Conference League in 2025, Chelsea became the first club to win all four main UEFA competitions, as well as all UEFA Men's competitions.
-They also won the FIFA Club World Cup in 2021 and 2025, the latter being the contest's first iteration with 32 teams.
+The club was founded in 1905, taking its name from the adjacent area of Chelsea, and plays its home matches at Stamford Bridge.
+Chelsea secured their first major trophy, the First Division championship, in 1955, and won their first Premier League title in the 2004–05 season.
+Their first European honour came in the 1971 Cup Winners' Cup, followed by a second victory in 1998.
+They subsequently won the UEFA Champions League in 2012 and 2021, and the UEFA Europa League in 2013 and 2019.
+After winning the UEFA Conference League in 2025, Chelsea became the first club to win all four main UEFA competitions as well as all UEFA men's competitions.
+They also won the FIFA Club World Cup in 2021 and 2025, the latter of which was the first iteration of the tournament with 32 teams.